rearc-data/marketplace-data-documentation/docs/TEMPLATE.md

 ## Additional Information

+_What else do I need to know to use the product?_

 Include details that are essential for users to work with the data product effectively.
 This may include join keys, external data dictionaries, or links to external documentation.

 - **Join Keys**: [Explanation of common identifiers or keys for linking tables, if applicable]